 - English as a Second Language Program

 Northwestern Law offers English as a Second Language (ESL) support to international LLM students.
-The ESL program provides writing coaches, one-on-one pronunciation sessions, and discussion groups to assist students with their transition to an English-speaking educational setting.
-ESL Services for International Students
+The ESL program provides writing coaches, access to cutting edge pronunciation software, and placement into discussion groups to assist students with their transition to an English-speaking educational setting.
+See ESL Services for International Students for more information.

 - Lunch Lectures